TechJoe96/Tiled-GEMM-Accelerator_A-Custom-Vivado-IP-Module/README.md

 # Custom IP Module for Tiled GEMM — 8x8 Systolic Array

-A reusable Vivado IP module I developed from scratch for my graduate course at NYU (ECE: IP Design).

 The IP packages a complete 8x8 weight-stationary systolic array, written entirely in SystemVerilog at the register-transfer level, with an AXI-Lite control interface for host communication.
 The full design — RTL, verification suite, AXI wrapper, and the packaged IP archive — is in this repo and can be dropped into any Vivado block design like a standard Xilinx IP.

 **Target device:** Xilinx Zynq-7020 (PYNQ-Z2 board)